Russia's nuclear-powered cruise missile, fact or fiction? | The China Post

 While both superpowers built and flew planes with nuclear reactors on board, these were never connected to the engines, and the planes relied on conventional jet engines instead.
 The trials were to observe whether the aircraft crew could be sufficiently shielded from the radiation emitted by the nuclear reactors.

-Radiation leakage will be one of the major risks associated with nuclear-power missiles.
+Radiation leakage is one of the major risks associated with nuclear-power missiles.
 While no aircraft crew is at risk of contamination, the crash of such a nuclear-powered missile could have a devastating effect.

-There is a chance military leaders and engineers would accept such nuclear collateral damage could occur in an allied country in case of a nuclear war.

 In the case of a nuclear war, there is a chance military leaders and engineers would accept the risk of a nuclear-missile unintentionally landing on an allied nation.
 The Archangelsk incident, however, may already show just how dangerous this technology could be even in times of peace.